amnshrestha/openFace-mac-installation-wiki/Mac-installation.md

 ## Troubleshooting

-Boost versions above 1.65 clash with the dlib version used in the code, in order to compile the code successfully you might need to downgrade to boost 1.50
+Boost versions above 1.65 clash with the dlib version used in the code, in order to compile the code successfully you might need to downgrade to boost 1.50.
+To install a particular version of boost follow - https://stackoverflow.com/questions/104322/how-do-you-install-boost-on-macos

 *[Quentin Stafford-Fraser](http://quentinsf.com), May 2016*